microsoft/vscode-docs/docs/remote/tunnels.md

 ---
 # Developing with Remote Tunnels

-The Visual Studio Code [Remote Tunnels extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-server) lets you connect to a remote machine, like a desktop PC or virtual machine (VM), via a secure tunnel.
+The Visual Studio Code [Remote - Tunnels](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-server)  extension lets you connect to a remote machine, like a desktop PC or virtual machine (VM), via a secure tunnel.
 You can then securely connect to that machine from a VS Code client anywhere, without the requirement of SSH.

 Tunneling, also known as port forwarding, securely transmits data from one network to another.